 Where are we now?

-Over the summer the government consulted on proposals to require firms of over 250 employees to publish their pay gap.
+Over the summer of 2015, the government consulted on proposals to require firms of over 250 employees to publish their pay gap.
 Read more about our response here.

 Fawcett welcomes the government’s announcement that they will adopt our recommendation that the proposals should include the public sector, and that pay gap figures should include bonuses.
 New draft regulations are due in the new year and the Fawcett Society will continue to campaign to ensure they deliver for women and take us closer to equal pay.